isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-kitchen-cabinets-without-sanding/index.md

 layout: post
 ---

 Painting cabinets is a common activity carried out during paint restoration or new coat application in homes of commercial places.
-Whether its a kitchen [cabinet](https://pestpolicy.com/best-paint-for-kitchen-cabinets/) or a wardrobe, sanding affects the finish outlook upon paint application, especially the case of the laminate wood.
+Whether its a kitchen [cabinet](https://pestpolicy.com/best-paint-for-kitchen-cabinets/)or a wardrobe, sanding affects the finish outlook upon paint application, especially the case of the laminate wood.

-Could you be facing similar challenges and wonder how to paint your cabinet afresh or restore old paint? *On how to paint [kitchen](https://pestpolicy.com/how-much-does-it-cost-to-paint-kitchen-cabinets/) cabinets without sanding, select the right material and tools, detach cabinet drawers and doors, clean the entire cabinet, select the right paint, and prepare it accordingly.
+Could you be facing similar challenges and wonder how to paint your cabinet afresh or restore old paint? *On how to paint [kitchen](https://pestpolicy.com/how-much-does-it-cost-to-paint-kitchen-cabinets/)cabinets without sanding, select the right material and tools, detach cabinet drawers and doors, clean the entire cabinet, select the right paint, and prepare it accordingly.

 * *Further, carry out actual painting step by step, attain a classic final finish before fixing back the cabinet drawers and doors.
 Put on proper protection gear during paint application to boost your safety and avoid any hazards.
 See Also: * stain for your swing set.